 Professor Rob Peters teaches outside

-The Center for Teaching Excellence carves out a space both physically and in our vision for the future of Aquinas College where faculty can reflect on and develop their pedagogy to best serve our students.
+The Center for Teaching Excellence carves out a space both physically (Academic Building 107) and in our vision for the future of Aquinas College where faculty can reflect on and develop their pedagogy to best serve our students.
 With an emphasis on constructivist and engaged learning styles–especially as we look toward the block model– the Center will support faculty in researching and restructuring curricula.

 Workshops